MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 * An Azure Data Explorer cluster and database.
 [Create a cluster and database](create-cluster-database-portal.md).
 * [Database Admin](kusto/management/access-control/role-based-access-control.md) permissions on the Azure Data Explorer database.

-## 1 - Set up managed identity for use with external tables
+## 1 - Configure a managed identity for use with external tables

 There are two types of managed identities: